gdermog/simfire/README.md

   ## Genetic algorithm - basic idea

-  Genetic algorithms are inb general means of heuristic search that use concepts of biological evolution, such as natural selection and genetics, to find optimal or near-optimal solutions to complex problems.
+  Genetic algorithms are in general means of heuristic search that use concepts of biological evolution, such as natural selection and genetics, to find optimal or near-optimal solutions to complex problems.
   They begin with a population of random candidate solutions (chromosomes), which are then iteratively improved through a process of fitness evaluation, selection of the fittest, and genetic operations like crossover